sublimino/awesome-funny-markov/README.md

 A facetiously curated list of delightfully amusing Markov chain output, inspired by [memorylessness](https://en.wikipedia.org/wiki/Memorylessness).

-If you want to contribute to this list (please do), send a pull request or contact me [@sublimino](https://twitter.com/sublimino)
+If you want to [contribute](https://github.com/sublimino/awesome-funny-markov/blob/master/contributing.md) to this list (please do), send a pull request or contact me [@sublimino](https://twitter.com/sublimino).

 Looking for more information on Markov Chains?
 Try [Awesome Machine Learning](https://github.com/josephmisiti/awesome-machine-learning).